 Running shoes are built for a very specific purpose.
 Those who are serious about running should invest in a pair for the best results.
 With that said, many people in the past have asked, can you use tennis shoes for running?
-Read on to understand how the two types of shoes differ, and how it might affect running times.
+Read on to understand how the two types of shoes differ, and how they might affect running times.

 Can you use tennis shoes for running?
 Tennis shoes can be used for running.
 Tennis shoes might not be perfect to run in, but they can perform at a decent level.
-The heavy weight on a tennis shoes gives the runner a lot of stability, which decreases the injury risk when running.
+The heavy weight of tennis shoes gives the runner a lot of stability, which decreases the injury risk when running.

 Cushioning and Overall Support

 Running shoes and tennis shoes are both very well cushioned, and they provide plenty of support for athletes.
 The problem is, they are both designed specifically for certain movements.
 They work great for those movements, but don’t translate particularly well to other sports.

 At its core, running is the simplest sport out there.
 A person is running in one direction the entire time and cushioning and stability are geared towards that.
 Trying to change directions or make a lot of sudden stops in running shoes can quickly illustrate just how poorly they are designed for other sports.

 Tennis shoes have significantly more lateral support.
 Stability is also crucial for any tennis player on the court.
 A player has to prepare to move in any direction once a ball is hit.

 To get the proper amount of stability and feel on the court, cushioning is sacrificed to a certain degree.
 Speaking in general terms, running shoes are going to have more cushioning than a comparable tennis shoe.